HorizonTech26/HorizonAI/README.md

 FEATURES:
-Single-operation math, date ,time, jokes, facts, and limited knowledge Answer multiple prompts (without dynamic responce
+Single-operation math, date ,time, jokes, facts, and limited knowledge Answer multiple prompts (without dynamic responce) Weather (via Open Weather Map API)
+Define words (via PyDictionary) (Accesed by saying "Define" and then your word)
 _____
 Please report any bugs you find in the program